22 Best Museums in Istanbul + Where to Eat Near Each One

 Open Tuesday to Sunday

-The home of the Whirling Dervishes!
-Established in 1491, turned into a school, it is now a museum.
-Suppose you’re a fan of Rumi (Mevlana in Turkish) or Sufism.
-In that case, you may wish to visit the tombs, see the art or just have a moment to meditate away from the busy Beyoğlu streets.
+The home of the Whirling Dervishes.
+Established in 1491, later turned into a school, it is now a museum.
+If Rumi (Mevlana in Turkish) or Sufism interests you, visit the tombs, see the art, or take a quiet moment away from the busy Beyoğlu streets.

 Visiting hours & admission: Galata Mevlevihanesi Müzesi website